Graph and wreath products of cellular automata: Closure under graph products

-For $g \in G_i$, the automorphism $\hat g$ applies the natural conveyor belt action of $g$ in segments of type~$i$ (through uncoding the words in $W_i$ to elements of $B$).
+For $g \in G_i$, the automorphism $\hat g$ applies the natural conveyor belt action of $g$ in segments of type~$i$ (through decoding the words in $W_i$ to elements of $B$).
 If there is an element $s \in \SSS$ to the left of the segment, and a segment of type~$j$ immediately to the left of $s$, where $j \neq i, \{i,j\} \notin E$, then additionally permute the rightmost $W_j$-word of the segment of type~$j$, as we did in the finite case.
 Since the graph is locally cofinite, the function is continuous, and thus we obtain an automorphism action.
 The proof that this gives a faithful action of the graph product is analogous to the finite case.

-Now, consider an arbitrary $\Gamma$.
-In this case, we modify the previous construction further: Set $\SSS = B \times B^B \times B$, and after an element $\hat g$ is applied (for any $g \in G_i$), if the rightmost $B$-component of $s$ was changed from $d$ to $d'$, as a side-effect we always change $(a, b)$ in the leftmost $B$-component to $(a, b) + s'(d') - s'(d)$, where $s'$ is the $B^B$-component of $s$.
+\textbf{Arbitrary $\Gamma$.} Now, consider an arbitrary countable graph $\Gamma$.
+In this case, we modify the previous construction further: We set $\SSS = B \times B^B \times B$.
+The set of positions where letters from $\SSS$ appear will stay fixed in the construction (as they did before).
+After an element $\hat g$ is applied (for any $g \in G_i$), if the rightmost $B$-component of $s \in \SSS$ is changed from $d$ to $d'$, as a side-effect we will always change $(a, b)$ in the leftmost $B$-component to $(a, b) + s'(d') - s'(d)$, where $s'$ is the $B^B$-component of $s$.
 (This description does not make sense if $\hat g$ modifies both the leftmost and rightmost $B$-component, but we make sure this never happens.)

+The idea is now that instead of segments of type $i$ actually knowing whether they should interact with a segment $j$, we will have a logic for whether we include the $B$-symbol of an $\SSS$ in the present segment, so that interaction between a type-$i$ segment and a type-$j$ segment only happens when \emph{both} include the $B$-symbol.
+The segment of the ``larger type'' will prevent the interaction if the groups are supposed to commute, by not including the $B$-symbol in its conveyor belt, thus every segment only has to know about segments smaller than it, which leads to a finite radius for the rule.

 If $s \in \SSS$ has a segment of type~$i$ to the left of it, and a segment of type~$j$ to the right of it, then we ``include'' the rightmost $B$-component of $s$ to the segment on the right (i.e.\ we think of it as joined in the beginning of the conveyor belt coded by the $W_j^*$-word) if